laravel/docs/routing.md

 <a name="parameters-optional-parameters"></a>
 ### Optional Parameters

 Occasionally you may need to specify a route parameter that may not always be present in the URI.
-You may do so by placing a `?` mark after the parameter name.
+You may do so by placing a `?` mark before the parameter type.
 Make sure to give the route's corresponding variable a default value:

     Route::get('/user/{name?}', function (?string $name = null) {
         return $name;